greiner94/RS-Clone/README.md

 - Using PostCSS to compile CSS stylesheets
 - Using Sass for styling components

+## Used in development

+Technical stack:
+- HTML5, SCSS, Typescript
+- Webpack as a module bundler

+Libraries:
+- uuid
+- qrcode (backend)
+- dom-to-image

 ## Installation & Usage

 To install and use RS-Clone, you need to have Node.js installed on your machine.
 Then, run the following commands in your terminal: